lyteword/chspurgeon-tod/volume-4/psalm-85.md

 **Verse 13.**

-1\.The righteousness by which we are justified long precedes our justification: this righteousness is gone before, etc.
+1\.
+The righteousness by which we are justified long precedes our justification: this righteousness is gone before, etc.

-2\.Our justification by that righteousness precedes our sanctification.
+2\.
+Our justification by that righteousness precedes our sanctification.

-3\.The righteousness of sanctification invariably follows that of justification. *G. R.*
+3\.
+The righteousness of sanctification invariably follows that of justification. *G. R.*

 ## Works Upon The Eighty-Fifth Psalm